Stackful Coroutines in WG21: A Case Study in Institutional Dynamics

 4.1 Gor Nishanov (Microsoft)

-Nishanov served as the primary architect and evangelist for stackless coroutines.
-His CppCon presentations (2014-2019) consistently emphasized stackless coroutines’ advantages while dismissing stackful approaches.
+Nishanov served as the primary architect and advocate for stackless coroutines.
+His CppCon presentations (2014-2019) made a compelling case for the stackless approach, emphasizing its advantages for high-scale scenarios.
 In N4232, he argued:

 “Design goals of scalability and seamless interaction with existing facilities without overhead... necessitates stackless coroutines.
 General purpose stackful coroutines that reserve default stack for every coroutine (1MB on Windows, 2MB on Linux) will exhaust all available virtual memory in 32-bit address space with only a few thousand coroutines.”